poplatek/payment-methods-book/brick-n-mortar/README.md

 The specifics about the use cases seem to depend on the device setup.

-The iOS solution is probably Bluetooth-based and might not support the exact some things as Android version which is based on Android HCE.
+The iOS solution is probably Bluetooth-based and might not support the exact some things as the Android version which is based on Android HCE.

 View the specifics about the use cases from here: [Dankort Mobil](../dankort/dankortmobil/README.md)